bongnv/gridsome-blog/content/blog/2020-04-25-scroll-into-view-issue.md

 ---
 title: scrollIntoView issue with vue-router
 date: 2020-04-25
-description: An issue with scrollIntoView which I bumped into while playing with GridSome.
+excerpt: An issue with scrollIntoView which I bumped into while playing with GridSome.
 I fixed it by hacking vue-router initialization.
 published: true
 tags: ["vue", "gridsome"]
 ---